zeykatecool/betterElements/README.md

 --Frame CANNOT be seen.
 --Check examples folder for better example.
 ```
+> ⚠️ Warning: Elements with a `transparency` value of `0` can still interact with the user.You can set `visible` value to `false` if you don't want this.

 # Latest Updates
 - Added `transparency` property.You can change transparency of all elements.